robocomp/robocomp/README.md

 Please, report any bugs to pbustos@unex.es

-If you have any suggestions to improve the repository (for example, tutorials you would like to see), please contact: gabriellabohorquez@gmail.com
+If you have any suggestions to improve the repository, like features or tutorials, please contact: robocomp.team@gmail.com